last-rev-llc/lastrev-starter-v2/packages/graphql-extensions/README.md

 # GraphQL Extensions

-The LastRev Framework allows you to create a GraphQL schema that is based on the content models in Contentful.
+The LastRev Framework allows you to create a GraphQL schema that is based on the content models in your CMS.
 Most people will be able to use the generated schema without too many modifications.
 But if you want to add custom fields or resolver behavior, you can do so through extensions.

 ## Extensions Concepts